IST356M001SP25/assignment-08-BraydenDawson/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In this assignment, I deepened my understanding of ETL processes and how they directly support data visualization.
+Specifically, I practiced extracting data from a source file, transforming it using pandas groupby and filtering techniques, and loading the results into new CSV files for use in Streamlit dashboards.
+One area I struggled with was making sure my output DataFrames matched the expected column names and counts for the test cases.
+For example, I had an issue where I used the column name hour instead of hourofday, which caused one of the tests to fail.
+This taught me the importance of paying close attention to schema and naming conventions when working with structured data.

+On the dashboard side, I gained experience building interactive visualizations with Streamlit, including metrics, bar charts, line charts, and embedded maps using Folium.
+One challenge was scaling the circle markers on the map based on fine amounts — I had to write a custom scaling function to ensure the markers were visually proportional and informative.
+I also learned how to use layout elements like st.columns() to make the dashboard more readable.

+Overall, this assignment helped me connect the dots between raw data and end-user visualization.
+I feel more confident working with pandas for transformation tasks, and I want to continue practicing Streamlit to create more user-friendly dashboards.
+In the future, I’d like to explore more advanced interactive components, like multi-filters or time sliders, to make dashboards even more dynamic.